adityasaravana/Tuneder/README.md

 Thanks to [Divide-By-0](https://github.com/Divide-By-0/) for the great [app ideas](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) and advice on open-sourcing code, and thanks to the makers of [ModernAVPlayer](https://github.com/noreasonprojects/ModernAVPlayer), who made Tuneder's playback functionality possible.

+Additional thank-yous:
+- [SwiftfulThinking](https://github.com/SwiftfulThinking) for creating [SwiftfulLoadingIndicators](https://github.com/SwiftfulThinking/SwiftfulLoadingIndicators), which I used to make Tuneder's loading screen.
+- [sindresorhus](https://github.com/sindresorhus) for making Defaults, a nice wrapper over UserDefaults, which I used to pass data from @AppStorage properties in views to classes.

 <br>
 <br>